A System of Knowledge,

 Introduction—abstract and concrete sciences

-Let us first take up the idea of an abstract science.
+Let us first consider the idea of an abstract science.
 The real metaphysics of the way of being is a union of a perfect correspondence abstract side with a pragmatic side.
-When the pragmatic side is interpreted by pragmatism itself under the umbrella of the abstract, it too is perfect (it remains imperfect and useful in its traditional use whose value is changed but not eliminated in light of the perfect metaphysics).
+When the pragmatic side is interpreted by pragmatism itself under the umbrella of the abstract, it too is perfect (it remains imperfect and useful in its traditional use whose value is changed but not eliminated considering the perfect metaphysics).
 Thus, the pragmatic side is abstract because the correspondence precision is irrelevant under the abstract umbrella.
 The perfect metaphysics is, even while pragmatic, an abstract science.

 What of the other abstract sciences listed below?
 It is sufficient to consider mathematics.
 Mathematics begins as empirical but becomes abstract with the axiomatic method.
 It is abstract as either (1) abstraction from the empirical or (2) study of symbolic structures in themselves and not as representation of the concrete.
 Is mathematics about this world?
 As abstraction, some fields of mathematics are.
 However, with the universal method, all mathematical systems have objects.
 Thus abstract vs. concrete can be seen as not about an ontological distinction but about degree of detail omitted.
 This characterization applies to the other abstract sciences.